 The Community Development Block Grant (CDBG) Program is a federal program that provides funding for housing and community development.
 In 1974, Congress passed the Housing and Community Development Act, Title I, which authorized the development of the CDBG Program.
-The program, administered by the U.S. Department of Housing and Urban Development, consists of two components, an entitlement program that provided funding directly to urban areas and a Small Cities Program which funds communities with populations under 50,000.
+The program, administered by the U.S. Department of Housing and Urban Development, offers grant programs through the New York State Office of Community Renewal to benefit low and moderate income individuals.

 - Benefit low- and moderate-income (LMI) persons